LBS-UFMG/propedia/README.md

 # Propedia v2.3

 Welcome to **Propedia - A database of peptide-protein interactions**.
 PROPEDIA is a database of peptide-protein complexes clusterized in three methodologies: based on peptide sequences; based on structure interface; and based on binding sites.
 PROPEDIA main goal is to give new insights into peptide design of biotechnological interests.

+In this repository, we present the source code of PROPEDIA v2.3 - the new free and open access version.
+In this page, we describe how to use PROPEDIA and how to construct your own instance of PROPEDIA.

 ## Using Propedia web

+PROPEDIA is a web tool.
+Thus, it can basically accessed by a web browser via internet.

 You can access Propedia 2 at <a href="http://bioinfo.dcc.ufmg.br/propedia2/">http://bioinfo.dcc.ufmg.br/propedia2/</a>.
 Propedia v2.3 is free and its source code is open access.